MontpellierRessourcesImagerie/imagej_macros_and_scripts/sylvain/Macros/Merge_Tools/README.md

 # general MACROs dedicated to merge images

-= all of these macros allow to merge images comming from different type of microscopes, ie Tiff format (from MDA tool of MetaMorh)
+= all of these macros allow to merge images comming from different type of microscopes, ie Tiff format (from MDA tool of MetaMorph)

 ## Step 1: Install and run the .ijm macro